danillouz/blog.danillouz.dev/content/blog/serverless-auth/index.md

 - Verifying the token.
 - Propagating authorization information downstream.

+The downstream Lambda handler will then decide if it should execute for the specific caller.
+Which I think makes sense.
+Because from a practical perspective, the Lambda handler contains "business logic", so it can also make authorization decisions (if it has all information).
+And from a design perspective, this will lead to a nice "decoupling" between the authentication- and authorization logic--between the Lambda Authorizer and Lambda handlers.

-You can propagate authorization information by returning a `context` object in the Lambda Authorizer's response (next to the policy document):
+You can propagate authorization information by returning a `context` object in the Lambda Authorizer's response:

 ```js
 'use strict';